 For the year ended December 31, 2013, non-cash compensation expense related to restricted stock was approximately \$256,000; of this amount approximately \$273,000 was expensed by the Company and approximately \$253,000 was a reimbursable expense allocated to the Asset Manager Affiliates.
 For the year ended December 31, 2012, non-cash compensation expense related to restricted stock was approximately \$437,000; of this amount approximately \$416,000 was expensed by the Company and approximately \$21,000 was a reimbursable expense allocated to the Asset Manager Affiliates.
-For the year ended December 31, 2011, non-cash compensation expense related to restricted stock was approximately \$21,000 was expense related to restricted stock was approximately \$776,000; of this amount approximately \$677,000 was expensed by the Company and approximately \$89,000 was a reimbursable expense allocated to the Asset Manager Affiliates.
+For the year ended December 31, 2012, non-cash compensation expense related to restricted stock was approximately \$21,000 was a reimbursable expense allocated to the Asset Manager Affiliates.
+For the year ended December 31, 2011, non-cash compensation expense related to restricted stock was approximately \$776,000; of this amount approximately \$677,000 was expensed by the Company and approximately \$89,000 was a reimbursable expense allocated to the Asset Manager Affiliates.